armory/docs/content/en/scale-agent/concepts/dynamic-accounts.md

 ### Manual migration flow

-Since the Scale Agent endpoints aren't directly accessible, you call them using the publicly exposed Clouddriver API `https://<clouddriver-url>:<clouddriver-port>`.

 Migration of an account is the combination of taking the snapshot from a credential source and activating it:

 ```mermaid